EntilZha/sg-snowprofile/README.md

 sg-snowprofile
 ==============

-Welcome to the SnowGeek Snow Profile creation too.
+Welcome to the SnowGeek Snow Profile creation tool.
 The purpose of this tool is to easily generate an image that represents the hardness profile of a snowpit using a simple text file as input.